UNLV shooting: Here’s what we know

 (NEXSTAR) – A suspect in the reported active shooting at the University of Nevada, Las Vegas, is dead, police confirmed Wednesday.

-In a brief press conference at 1:30 p.m., less than two hours after the first shots rang out, law enforcement said there was no further threat, but didn’t give an update on the number of victims or the extent of their injuries.
+In a brief press conference at 1:30 p.m., less than two hours after the first shots rang out, law enforcement said there was no further threat, but didn’t give many details on the number of victims or the extent of their injuries.

 Here’s what we know so far.